 6. In the Add additional employees to search results section, select more employees who are not included in the search criteria.
-You can either enter employee names in the search box, select employee and click on Plus + sign to shift them in the selected list of employees.
+You can enter employee names in the search box and select employees.

 Or you can use Advanced search by clicking on the Search icon.
-To learn how to use advance search functionality, click Advance Search and follow the steps.
+To learn how to use advanced search functionality, click Advance Search and follow the steps.

 8. Once the employees are added, click on the Save button.
 The local group, New York employees, is successfully created.